 It feels like a PvE Arena, only with all the dials turned up to 11, out of no fear that anyone will ever have to be on the business end of the overpowered cards this creates.
-Rather than choosing between two moderately understated Taunt minions, you're deciding if you want the Legendary package of three cards that adds a lot of power, or another three strong synergy picks for your rapidly developing Dragon Priest.
+Rather than choosing between two moderately understated Taunt minions, you’re deciding if you want the Legendary bucket of three cards that adds a lot of power, or another three strong synergy picks for your rapidly developing Dragon Priest.

 Treasure picks are the second level of that, giving you omnipotently powerful additions to your deck every couple of battles.
 The first will always be from the passive pool, giving all your minions +1/+1 or letting you start the game with two extra cards.
 Then you might get the Horn of Cenarius, giving you three minions from your deck for two mana.
 In case you’re wondering, yes, that is the treasure you should take after the Legendary pack, for the option of 20 power on turn two.

-It's great fun.
+It’s great.
 All the fun of Arena without the PvP frustrations or the sometimes anemic decks thanks to the ridiculous power on offer.
-PvE without the all-or-nothing feel of the Knights of the Frozen Throne Lich King fight, and an actual on-ramp of difficulty that doesn't involve you either overpowering it with a large card set or still finding it impossible due to being a new player.
+PvE without the all-or-nothing feel of the Knights of the Frozen Throne Lich King fight, and an actual on-ramp of difficulty that doesn’t involve you either overpowering it with a large card set or still finding it impossible due to being a new player.

 This feels like a system you could play forever, especially if it continues to be expanded.
 Even if you played the same class and tried to go for a similar deck every time, merely the variation in bosses that you face is going to make it different, plus all the RNG involved in an average game of Hearthstone.
 It is easily the largest piece of PvE content added to the game in terms of time to complete and replayability, and it’s completely free while not being dependant on your collection.
 That’s exciting.